SarakkA/Inventions/README.md

 # Inventions
 These are my Python projects.

-It involves different things such as games and maze algorithms, it will be updated weekly.
+It involves different things such as games and maze algorithms.